hide and fox

 The Case for Booking

-Six years in, Hide and Fox has settled into a clear identity: tasting menus built around Kent produce, executed with precision, and served in a dining room that runs on genuine hospitality rather than theatrical service.
+Six years in, Hide and Fox has settled into a clear identity: tasting menus built around Kent produce, executed with precision, served in a dining room that runs on genuine hospitality rather than theatrical service.
 The venue occupies a converted village shop on the Saltwood green, which keeps the atmosphere grounded even as the cooking reaches two-star level.
 For food-focused travellers who want serious technique without the formality of a London flagship, this is the most compelling argument for a trip to this corner of Kent.

 The seasonal rhythm of the kitchen is the strongest reason to plan your visit around the time of year.
 The five- and eight-course tasting menus shift with what Kent's larder produces.
-Autumn visits have yielded dishes such as Cornish crab with elderflower gel and chervil granita, a raviolo of girolles and Welsh autumn truffle bound with egg yolk, and Creedy Carver duck breast with fig tarte fine and pickled shallots.
+Autumn visits have yielded dishes such as Cornish crab with elderflower gel and chervil granita, a raviolo of girolles and Welsh autumn truffle bound with egg yolk, Creedy Carver duck breast with fig tarte fine and pickled shallots.
 These are not arbitrary seasonal gestures — the kitchen uses the season to set the flavour logic of the whole menu, so arriving in a different month means a genuinely different meal.
 If you are considering two visits, space them by season rather than by calendar year.

 Hide and Fox reached its current form through careful, unhurried development.
-Allister Barsby has been refining this kitchen since 2019, and the two Michelin stars awarded in 2024 and retained in 2025 confirm the cooking has found its level rather than overreached.
-At ££££ pricing, the value case is stronger here than at comparable London two-stars because the room is smaller, the sourcing is direct, and the experience is built around restraint rather than spectacle.
+Allister Barsby has been refining this kitchen since 2019, the two Michelin stars awarded in 2024 and retained in 2025 confirm the cooking has found its level rather than overreached.
+At ££££ pricing, the value case is stronger here than at comparable London two-stars because the room is smaller, the sourcing is direct, the experience is built around restraint rather than spectacle.
 For context: CORE by Clare Smyth in London operates at a similar award level but carries higher London pricing and more competitive booking pressure.
 Hide and Fox is not easier to book, but the per-cover investment feels more concentrated here.

 For travellers building a southeast England food itinerary, Hide and Fox sits alongside other destination restaurants worth the journey.
-The Fat Duck in Bray, Moor Hall in Aughton, and Gidleigh Park in Chagford are the relevant comparisons for countryside fine dining at this level , but Hide and Fox is the only two-star in Kent, which makes the case for it within that geography direct.
+The Fat Duck in Bray, Moor Hall in Aughton, and Gidleigh Park in Chagford are the relevant comparisons for countryside fine dining at this level, but Hide and Fox is the only two-star in Kent, which makes the case for it within that geography direct.

 Practical Details